wlsf82/backstop-config/README.md

 ## Contribute

 This is an open source project.
-Feel free to [fork](https://help.github.com/articles/fork-a-repo/), improve it and create a [pull request](https://help.github.com/articles/about-pull-requests/).
+Feel free to [fork](https://help.github.com/articles/fork-a-repo/), improve it, and then create a [pull request](https://help.github.com/articles/about-pull-requests/).
 I'll be happy to review and have it merged when it gets in a good state.

 ___